john-k-phillips/john-k-phillips/README.md

 ### Thanks for visiting!
 My journey began on 11th August 2020.
 I decided to take my first steps to a better career and a more produtive lifestyle.
+I recently decided to re-create my accounts to switch my focus entirely on programming, so I'm back to the start learning the basics!
+I primarly use react, however; I aim to one day, make my switch to Angular.

 <h2>Trophies</h2>